DamianKrecisz/CookBalance/README.md

 ### Saved menu

- - Here, users can create a new menu and view other saved menus
+ - Users can create a new menu and view other saved menus

 ### Shopping list

- - In the menu view, the user can save all the components in the menu.
+ - In the menu view, the user can save all ingredients used in all recipes in the menu
- - If an ingredient in a given menu repeats, it is added up
+ - If a ingredient occurs more than once, it is added together
- - In the list, after selecting the checkbox next to an ingredient, it is moved to the very end of the list so that all missing ingredients are always displayed at the top of the list
+ - In the list, after selecting the checkbox next to an ingredient, it is moved to end of the list so that all missing ingredients are always displayed at the top of the list

 ## Short admin pages description